Moz Pro - Research, Refine & Rise in AI Search. Start Your FREE 7-Day Trial

 The physical centerpiece sits at Silverstone, where Doritos is opening the "Doritos Thrill Zone" inside the Fan Zone.

-Fans can play a virtual racing game for prizes including a Mercedes-AMG PETRONAS hot lap and a signed racing jacket.
+Fans can play a virtual racing game for prizes, including a Mercedes-AMG PETRONAS hot lap and a signed racing jacket.

 Additionally, they can catch a live interview with Croft and F1 creators MattP1Tommy.

-Two Doritos Loaded trucks will serve a menu built around a recipe from Gordon Ramsay, the brand's newly announced global partner for the Loaded line, with more prize giveaways.
+Ramsay is the brand's newly announced global partner for the Loaded line, and the trucks come with more prize giveaways.

 Snacking Sets the Pace

-That gap between watching and attending is where Doritos is planting its flag, treating the couch as the primary fan experience worth designing for.
+This gap between watching and attending is where Doritos is planting its flag, treating the couch as the primary fan experience worth designing for.

-- Design for the audience that isn't there.
+• Design for the audience that isn't there.
 Most sports fans experience an event through a screen, so brands should build the at-home moment first.

-- Borrow the sport's own language.
+• Borrow the sport's own language.
 Doritos gave "lights out" and "pit stop" a new meaning, making the ad legible to fans instantly.

 Our Take: Can Doritos Own the Home-Viewing F1 Experience?